vcsreddy2004/college-mean-stack-app/README.md

 ## Prerequisite

-Create a new project  with `ng new` for new Project and copy all files and paste there
+Create a new project  with `ng new <project_name>` for new Project and copy all files and paste there

 ## Development server